Solid Wall Insulation

 Adding solid wall insulation to your home is one of the best ways to prevent heat loss.

 If your home was built before 1920 it is likely to have solid external walls, rather than the cavity walls in newer properties.

 Such solid walls allow almost twice as much heat to escape compared with cavity walls.
 But the good news is that such solid walls can be insulated - from the outside and the inside.

-As part of our free Home Health Check, our expert assessors, who all have City & Guilds accreditation, can advise on the best solution for your property.
+As part of our home survey our assessors, can advise on the best solution for your property.

 Modern innovations in internal and external solid wall insulation mean an installation can be completed speedily and with minimum disruption.